Alkynylation

-In organic chemistry, alkynylation is an addition reaction in which a terminal alkyne (\sC≡CH) is added to a carbonyl group (C=O) to form an propargylic alcohol (R2C(\sOH)\sC≡C\sR).
+In organic chemistry, alkynylation is an addition reaction in which a terminal alkyne (\sC≡CR') is added to a carbonyl group (C=O) to form an propargylic alcohol (R2C(\sOH)\sC≡C\sR').

 When the acetylide is formed from acetylene (HC≡CH), the reaction gives an α-ethynyl alcohol.
 This process is often referred to as ethynylation.
 Such processes often involve metal acetylide intermediates.

 Implementation

-The principal reaction of interest involves the addition of the acetylene (HC≡HR) to a ketone (R2C=O) or aldehyde (R\sCH=O):
+The principal reaction of interest involves the addition of the acetylene (HC≡CR') to a ketone (R2C=O) or aldehyde (R\sCH=O):